santiagosayshey/DigiBrain/Content/Computer Science/Secure Programming/Project/Secure Protocol Reflection.md

 ### Interoperability Testing

 Tested with 5 groups
 - Group 38 (Chun Hon Chan, Lok To Lo.
-Yin Cyrus Hui and Zachary Sobarzo) and
+Yin Cyrus Hui and Zachary Sobarzo) +
 	- Revealed some major issues with both groups
 		- My group was sending base 64 encoded client updates + hellos (not PEM encoded lists).
 This screwed up client lists on both sides because we were attempting to decrypt them differently (base 64 decode, then find fingerprint)
 		- Their group wasn't adding counters to messages and my implementation successfully stopped those messages from coming through (recognising them as potential replay attacks)

 ![[Pasted image 20241015184656.png]]

 image shows messages being sent from 3 seperate implementations (1 from each group).
-Messages are sent, recieved and decoded pr
+Messages are sent, recieved and decoded properly, but each group had different fingerprints for everybody!

+- Group 17 (Gregorius Baswara Wira Nuraga, Kyle Johnston, Ivan Tranquilan)
+	- After fixing the issues found in testing with the previous 2 groups

 ![[Pasted image 20241015183053.png]]